How to Get to Shanghai for the 2025 Chinese Grand Prix

 Taking the Metro to Shanghai Circuit

 Please note that Line 11 branches out to two end stations – Huaqiao and North Jiading.
 You need to make sure you are on the train heading to Huaqiao.
-The “Shanghai Circuit” station is located approximately 300m from Gate 1 (behind the main grandstand) and 500m from Gate 11 (behind grandstand K) respectively.
+The “Shanghai Circuit” station is located within a few minutes walk from Gate 1 (behind Grandstand A, the main one).
+Check the circuit map.
 There have been instances during previous years’ race weekends that the station was ordered to close due to overcrowding.
 If you encounter this, hop down at the next station and flag a taxi to the circuit.
 If you want to beat the crowds when leaving a circuit and get yourself a seat, take the train in the other direction to Huaqiao, get off at the next stop and then return towards the city via the circuit.
-Click here to download the Shanghai metro map as a PDF.
+Click here to download the Shanghai metro map.

 Taxi, Private Car or Shuttle to Shanghai Circuit

 Traveling by road to the circuit is more convenient but carries the risk you will get caught up in traffic congestion.
-It should be a 45-minute drive from central Shanghai to the circuit, but can take much longer on race weekend.
+It should be approx 1 hour’s drive from central Shanghai to the circuit, but can take much longer on race weekend.
 Fares from the centre to the circuit should cost around CN¥200-250 ($30-35 USD) including tolls.
 It’s a good idea to organize your return pickup from the circuit in advance to avoid waiting too long at the end of the day.
 Alternatively, you can hire a car with a driver, daily rates to start from around CN¥700 ($100 USD).
+Please note that in 2024, it was not possible for cars without a parking pass to enter the roads closest to the circuit.

 Hotel Bookings & Circuit Transfers with F1 Experiences